SundayAdefila/stackoprober/README.md

 As at now, there is no test yet #shy_to_admit

 ###### Services (job queues, cache servers, search engines, etc.)
-Planning to use job queues for sure :)
+Using Whenever to run schedueled jobs

+Also Using Mailers for sending success emails.

 ###### Deployment instructions
 you can always create a new branch to make additions/subtractions/modifications and then send out a pull request.
 It will be attended to. :)